Priyansh3012/Image-Classification-using-AlexNet-Model-CNN-/README.md

 ## Tools and Libraries Used:
 1. Python (programming language)
-2. Pandas
+2. Pandas (Data Analysis)
-3. Numpy
+3. Numpy (for converting OpenCV image tensor to a numpy array)
-4. Matplotlib
+4. Matplotlib (for visualisation)
+5. Scikit-Learn (for train test split data , Label Encoding and One Hot Encoding)
-5. OpenCV (for image processing)
+6. OpenCV (for image processing)
-6. TensorFlow and Keras (for building and training the model)
+7. TensorFlow and Keras (for building and training the model)
-7. Keras Tuner (for hyperparameter tuning)
+8. Keras Tuner (for hyperparameter tuning)

 ## Techniques:
  * Label Encoding